 Q: Can I use this prompt for Google Slides templates as well as Keynote?

 A: Yes.
-The background is a PNG at 1920x1080 — Google Slides, Keynote, and PowerPoint all accept the same export.
+Export the background as a PNG at 1920x1080 (or 4K) — Google Slides, Keynote, and PowerPoint all accept the same file.
+Apply it on the master/theme so one render covers every slide.

 Related articles